dahlstromsec/networking-handbook/README.md

 The goal is to provide a structured learning resource that explains not only **what networking technologies are**, but also **why they exist, how they work, and where they are used in real-world environments.**

-Rather than simply listing definitions, each chapter focuses on building intuition through explanations, diagrams, examples and cybersecurity context.
+Rather than simply listing definitions, each chapter focuses on building intuition through explanations, diagrams, practical examples and cybersecurity context.

 ---